rsyslog/rsyslog/source/configuration/property_replacer.rst

 specify the offset within the string that should be copied.
 Offset counting starts at 1, so if you need to obtain the first 2 characters of the message text, you can use this syntax: "%msg:1:2%".
-If you do not whish to specify from and to, but you want to specify options, you still need to include the colons.
+If you do not wish to specify from and to, but you want to specify options, you still need to include the colons.
 For example, if you would like to convert the full message text to lower case, use "%msg:::lowercase%".
 If you would like to extract from a position until the end of the string, you